-These days, it seems like everybody knows someone who’s in yoga teacher training (YTT).
+These days, it seems like we all know someone who’s beginning yoga teacher training (YTT), right?
 These programs are often considered the “next step” in practicing yoga once you’ve settled in to a solid routine at the studio.

 As a dedicated yogi, you might attend frequent classes – but maybe you’ve reached the point where they no longer feel like enough.
 Teachers in regular classes usually don’t have the time to break down each pose, tie in all the relevant anatomy, go in depth on philosophical teachings, or do more than basic meditation exercises.

 Plus, drop-in classes don’t typically build upon each other to help you progress, and they don’t guarantee a well-rounded practice.
 If you’re yearning for deeper or more structured study, you might be ready for YTT.

 2. You’re interested in more than the poses.

 You’ve probably heard yoga teachers say that poses are just one aspect of yoga, or that toning your glutes is not the true purpose of the practice.
 So it’s no surprise that poses are only one part of a training curriculum.

 Meditation, philosophy, Ayurveda, chanting, and the subtle body are just a few of the other topics YTT might cover.
 If none of these things are of interest to you, teacher training might not be a perfect fit.